zacpalmer1/TipCalculatorApp/README.md

 Run the application on an Android phone or virtual device.
 It should look similar to the screen shot on the following page.

 ## Above and Beyond
+All changes made were approved by the professor beofre submission
 ### Improved UI
 - Implamented a CardView to distiguish functionality of application
 - Used personalized color scheme